ajacksified/Mediator.js/README.md

     // unregisters the MethodFN from PredicateFN
     Mediator.Remove(PredicateFN, MethodFN);

-You can call the registered functions with the Call method, which accepts an object:
+You can call the registered functions with the Publish method, which accepts an object:

-    Mediator.Call({ Type: 1, Message: "Hi, Github", From: "Jack" });
+    Mediator.Publish({ Type: 1, Message: "Hi, Github", From: "Jack" });

 This would normally be called on the success event of an AJAX call or onmessage for a WebSocket implementation.
 Or, perhaps it's called through DOM events, or through a timer... anytime we need asyncronous calls.